 The expectation for the attainment of children in Year 2 has grown massively.
 In writing, children are expected to spell high frequency words, or common exception words (words we can't use our sounds to spell) correctly.
 Below is a list of all the words they should be spelling correctly in their independent writing.
 We will be sending home lists with a range of these spellings on for them to practise ready for their fortnightly test.

 The children will be assessed on Maths, Writing, SPaG (Spelling, Puncation and Grammer) and Reading.
 Please see the documents below to see what the teachers are looking for to asses the children Working Towards, At Expected and Working Above Expected.

-Please see from page 4 onwards.
 If you would like any further information about these expectations then please feel free to speak to your class teacher.